Davidah121/SimpleSerialization/README.md

 Cross platform is why I don't use fopen_s.
 For not using fstream, I found that the speed of reading is hampered by fstream while the C version doesn't have these issues.

 This could easily be a bug in the compiler I used or some other things need to be set to get the full speed.
 This can easily be changed if desired.

+Q: Can this be used to write out and read JSON / XML data formats?

+Absolutely.
+Though not implemented here, the framework for adding those now exists.
+Using the DataFormatter class, you can write out data however you wish and format it however you wish.

+This also allows a programmer to search for data by name and load that way.
+This is advantageous for managing versions of software that can have variable name changes or additional variables that didn't exist before and not breaking software.

 # Solution for storing pointers
 There does exist a solution to pointers that can be utilized though it still has issues that can't be easily solved.